Summer time in Europe: Greenland

-Part of the Kingdom of Denmark, Greenland observes Summer Time simultaneously with Europe.
-Summer Time thus begins at 00:00 East Greenland Time on Sunday, and 22:00 West Greenland Time on Saturday, and ends at 01:00 EGST on Sunday and 23:00 WGST on Saturday.
-It was introduced in 1980 when Greenland was legally a part of Denmark without local rule.
-The most other EU Overseas countries and territories do not observe summer time.
+From 1980 to 2023, Greenland observed summer time simultaneously with Europe.
+In November 2022, the Greenland parliament voted to remain on permanent summer time from spring 2023 onwards.
 Exceptions, based on company decisions, are the northeastern coast around Danmarkshavn (UTC year-round) for Thule Air Base (which follows Atlantic Time and observes in accordance with US and Canadian rules).

 Estonia

 In Estonia summer time was not used in 1990–1996 and 2000–2001.
 It was used under Soviet rule in 1981–1989.

 Finland

 In Finland, summer time has been used on a regular basis since 1981.

 A citizens' initiative to abolish daylight saving time was signed by 70,000 Finnish citizens.
 It was presented to the Finnish parliament in June 2017.

 France and Monaco

 France and Monaco follow Central European Time and Central European Summer Time.
 They apply EU rules regarding the start and end times and dates for summer time.

 From 1923 until the Second World War, France and Monaco observed summer time from the last Saturday in March until the first Saturday in October.
 During the Second World War France also observed summer time.
 However, after the war the practice was abandoned (since the country changed time zones instituting de facto permanent summer time).
 In 1976, summer time was reimplemented because of the oil crisis.

 Since UTC+00:00 is France's "natural" time zone (extreme points correspond to UTC-0:20 to UTC+0:38), its use of UTC+01:00 in winter could be seen as a form of daylight saving time, while its use of Central European Summer Time (UTC+02:00) in summer can be seen as a form of "double summer time".